leahbannon/old-leah-website/_posts/starting-new-project-sketch.md

 1. Start with a community project that's working on a cause you believe in.
 Find someone who works there and who you can work with.
 1. Find a project that needs a technical solution.
 1. Find a time you can meet to do a user-centered design sketch.
-Do basic 3-hour user-centered design session.
+Do basic 3-hour user-centered design session (probably brigade meetup) that includes community partners and users.
+(Work with community partner to get important attendees there). [guidelines for conducting that design session coming soon]
 1. Develop list of user stories that will get you to a basic, initial prototype that users can test.
 Make it a super basic minimum viable product!
 1. Use scrum process to plan sprints to finish that prototype.
 The sprints might be really long (1 month) in a volunteer brigade group.
 1. Work with community partner to set up a round of ux testing.